aaryapatil01/CS4395_Portfolio/README.md

 This is our fourth assignment.
 We had to use 3 different types of parsing methods on a sample sentence of our choice.

 You can access my document [here](https://github.com/aaryapatil01/CS4395_Portfolio/blob/main/Assignment%204/Sentence_Parsing_Aarya_Patil.pdf).

+## Portfolio Chapter 8: Ngrams (Assignment 5)
+This is our fifth assignment.
+We worked in teams of 2 to build 3 language models (English, French, and Italian) from N-grams.
+We wrote one program to pickle the language model dictionaries and another program to unpack them, since that process can be very time consuming when written in one program.

+You can access my first program [here](https://github.com/aaryapatil01/CS4395_Portfolio/blob/main/Assignment%205/program_1.py) and my second program [here](https://github.com/aaryapatil01/CS4395_Portfolio/blob/main/Assignment%205/program_1.py).
+You can also access our document discussing N-grams [here](https://github.com/aaryapatil01/CS4395_Portfolio/blob/main/Assignment%205/Overview_of_Ngrams.pdf).